nncsang/MasterChef/README.md

 CAUTION
 ======
-The purpose of this project is only to demonstrate new interesting features of HTML5, so we chose easy and not optimal implementations for quickly developing.
+The purpose of this project is to demonstrate new interesting features of HTML5, so we chose easy and not optimal implementations for quickly developing.